goodmorningasif/north-corner-haven/README.md

   The line animation that runs vertically down the site uses primarily JavaScript and CSS.

   Most of the timing and fading features utilize simple CSS trasnitions (read on for the one exception).
 To make adjustments to the track tranitions, use `lines.sass`.
-To make adjustments to the copy fade-in/fade-out transitions, use "styles.sass".
+To make adjustments to the copy fade-in/fade-out transitions, use `styles.sass`.

   `element.js` is a superclass object that takes in an element and calculates the top and bottom positions of that element based on it's current postion.
 It contains a 'visited' toggle to be used when a visitor has passed that particular element.
 Finally, the only timing control within JS files is the timeout method, which is used to delay that visited toggle.
 This is currently being used to give visitors just 2 extra seconds of time before fading in the following section.